floragunncom/search-guard-docs/_content/_docs_quickstart/manual_installation_windows.md

 If you have not already done so, make yourself familiar with the [Search Guard Main Concepts](../_docs_quickstart/main_concepts.md).

-After that, configure roles and access permissions by either modifying the configuration files and uploading them via `sgadmin`, or use the Dashboards/Kibana configuration GUI to change them directly.
+After that, configure roles and access permissions by either modifying the configuration files and uploading them via `sgctl`, or use the Dashboards/Kibana configuration GUI to change them directly.

 * [Using and defining action groups](../_docs_roles_permissions/configuration_action_groups.md)
 * [Defining roles and permissions](../_docs_roles_permissions/configuration_roles_permissions.md)
 * [Mapping users to Search Guard roles](../_docs_roles_permissions/configuration_roles_mapping.md)
 * [Adding users to the internal user database](../_docs_roles_permissions/configuration_internalusers.md)

-If you want to use more sophisticated authentication methods like Active Directory, LDAP, Kerberos or JWT, [configure your existing authentication and authorisation backends](../_docs_auth_auth/auth_auth_configuration.md) in `sg_config.yml`.
+If you want to use more sophisticated authentication methods like Active Directory, LDAP, Kerberos or JWT, [configure your existing authentication and authorisation backends](../_docs_auth_auth/auth_auth_configuration.md) in `sg_authc.yml`.

 For fine-grained access control on document- and field level, use the Search Guard [Document and field level security module](../_docs_dls_fls/dlsfls_dls.md).